mehulagg/gitlab/doc/integration/elasticsearch.md

 Some migrations are built with a retry limit.
 If the migration cannot finish within the retry limit, it will be halted and a notification will be displayed in the Advanced Search integration settings.
 It is recommended to check the [`elasticsearch.log` file](../administration/logs.md#elasticsearchlog) to debug why the migration was halted and make any changes before retrying the migration.
-The migration will be scheduled to retry in the background.
+Once you believe you've fixed the cause of the failure, click "Retry migration", and the migration will be scheduled to be retried in the background.

 ![retry a halted migration](img/elasticsearch_retry_migration.png)